Some landlords tell us “We don’t know what layout or decor tenants want, so we won't do anything until we have a signed contract.”

 The old cliché that real estate is all about ‘location, location, location’ still has some relevance.

 Proximity to nearby cafés, restaurants, shops etc is important for office-based businesses.
-However, ease of parking and proximity to other similar businesses, or businesses that have synergies, can also be important.
+Ease of parking and proximity to other similar businesses, or businesses that have synergies, can also be important.
 Either way, if you’re in the wrong location you can’t change that - although sometimes the wrong location can be offset by the quality condition of the premises.
 However, if you’re in the right location but your space is dilapidated, has a low NBS% or has asbestos, you will likely struggle to lease it.
 Location is not all-important, but it is a big factor.

 Natural light / views